facelessuser/soupsieve/docs/src/markdown/api.md

     """Filter list of nodes."""
 ```

-`filter` takes an iterable containing HTML nodes and will filter them based on the provided CSS selector string.
-If given a Beautiful Soup tag, it will iterate the children that are tags.
+`filter` takes an iterable containing HTML `nodes`/elements and will filter them based on the provided CSS selector string.
+If given a Beautiful Soup tag, it will iterate the direct children that are tags.

 `filter` accepts a CSS selector string, an iterable containing tags, an optional [namespace](#namespaces) dictionary, and flags.